Facts about Joseph Kennedy

 Joseph Kennedy, Sr. Biography

 Joseph Kennedy supported Democrat Franklin Roosevelt in the elections of 1932; in 1933 the new president made Kennedy chairman of the Securities and Exchange Commission.
-In 1938 FDR appointed him ambassador to Britain, making Kennedy the first Irish Catholic to hold that post.
+In 1938 FDR appointed him ambassador to Britain, making Kennedy the first Irish Catholic to hold that post (formally titled Ambassador to the Court of St. James).
 He resigned in 1940, when his commitment to American neutrality in World War II made him an awkward ambassador to an American ally fighting for its survival against Nazi Germany.

-After the war he became a key player in the political campaigns of his son, John F. Kennedy: “We’re going to sell Jack like soap flakes” was his famous quote before the 1946 election.
+After the war he became a key player in the political campaigns of his son, John F. Kennedy: “We’re going to sell Jack like soap flakes” was his famous quote before the elections of 1946.
 John Kennedy was elected to Congress in 1946, to the U.S. Senate in 1952, and to the presidency in 1961.

 Joseph Kennedy’s 1913 marriage to Rose Fitzgerald, the daughter of Boston mayor John “Honey Fitz” Fitzgerald, resulted in nine children.
 Two of their other sons, Robert Kennedy and Edward Kennedy, became U.S. senators.
 Joseph Kennedy had a stroke in December of 1961, less than a year after his son became president.
 Though physically disabled by the stroke, Joe Kennedy survived another eight years, dying in 1969.